 - Undergraduate section, which deals with recovery of undergraduate loans

-- Alternative section that is charged with the responsibility of disbursing and recovering of postgraduate loans, continuing education loans and administration of scholarships
+- Jielimishe Loan section that is charged with the responsibility of disbursing and recovering of loans from salaried students.

-The Loan Repayment and Recovery Department is committed to recovering all matured loans with utmost diligence in line with the HELB Act 1995 and in conformity to the dynamic customer expectations.
+The Debt Management Department is committed to recovering all matured loans with utmost diligence in line with the HELB Act 1995 and in conformity with the dynamic customer expectations.

 Repaying your Student Loan